 - Planning will provide opportunities to link with other areas of the curriculum e.g. English, Maths and PSHCE

-Children also participate in Fit 4 Life exercise with their classes to help them meet the 30 minutes of physical activity at school.
+This year, we will be working with a Sports Apprentice (Miss Ryan) to continue to increase the quality and quantity of sport and sporting opportunities.
+Children also participate in Fit 4 Life exercise and movement breaks with their classes to help them meet the 30 minutes of physical activity at school.

 The intended impact of our curriculum is to provide children with positive experiences in sport to promote a healthy and physical life for now and the future.
 We ensure our curriculum is progressive and allows children to develop fundamental skills and apply them to a range of sports and activities, continually building on their schema.
 They are provided with the skills to plan, perform and evaluate their performances, often in pairs and small groups helping develop their communication skills and develop the quality and effectiveness of their work.
 Children are provided with opportunities to participate in a wide range of sport and exercise to enhance their experiences in physical activity.
 Children develop an in-depth subject specific vocabulary through high-quality teaching and experiences.